inappstory/ios-ias-sdk/Samples/SingleStory.md

 }
 ```

-In the controller, where it is necessary to show a single story, call the `showSingeStory` method on `InAppStory`.
+In the controller, where it is necessary to show a single story, call the `showSingleStory` method on `InAppStory`.

 ##### ViewController.swift